Eargo vs. Oticon

 Oticon

 Like most prescription hearing aids, Oticon doesn’t list pricing online.
 Prices and warranties are set by their prescribers and vary by geographic location.
 Dr. Reisman estimates that Oticon’s current costs range from around $1,000 to $3,750 per ear.
-This high price tag puts them out of budget for many seniors.
+The high price tag puts them out of budget for many older adults.
 Oticon’s lack of a set cost structure can also make shopping more difficult for some people.

-Oticon is significantly more expensive than Eargo.
-However, their hearing aids are technologically advanced to produce the most accurate and rich sound quality possible.
+Oticon is significantly more expensive than Eargo, but their hearing aids are technologically advanced and produce the most accurate and rich sound quality possible.
 They’re also designed to support all levels of hearing loss, including one-sided deafness.
-And they come with a level of support you won’t find with OTC brands like Eargo, thanks to their in-person support and follow-up care from an audiologist.
-If you have severe or profound hearing loss, you should strongly consider Oticon or a comparable prescription brand, like Phonak or Signia.
+And they come with a level of support you won’t find with OTC brands such as Eargo, thanks to their in-person support and follow-up care from an audiologist.
+If you have severe or profound hearing loss, you should strongly consider Oticon or a comparable prescription brand, such as Phonak or Signia.

 Ruth Reisman